Who are you and how were you interested in VR?

 "VR is just for fun and games" - No, definitely not.

 Your own self-made best example of VR?

 Our team created a VR cave experience, where all of your real surroundings are mapped in the virtual world.
 When you touch walls or elevator buttons in VR you are also touching objects in a real environment.
-In the experience you can see visualisations of your hands and feet.
+In the experience, you can see visualizations of your hands and feet.

 Your other favorite examples on VR internationally and nationally?

-- HiVision from Hiab where they are using VR for crane operation
+- HiVision from Hiab were are using VR for crane operation

-- Tobii eye tracking with HTC Vive (Pro) can make the user experience in completely new level
+- Tobii eye-tracking with HTC Vive (Pro) can make the user experience in a completely new level

 VR and AR will eventually converge, and smart glasses will take over our digital interactions." - Carlos López.